JieyuWu/ToyotaMod/Packaging-a-Release.md

 `cd /data
 rm -r openpilot
 rm -r openpilot_source
-git clone https://github.com/JasonJShuler/openpilot.git openpilot_source
+git clone https://github.com/JasonJShuler/openpilot.git openpilot_source`
-cd openpilot_source
-git checkout <branch_name>`
-In the clone line, replace the url with your repository and the branch name with your desired source branch. (note that this branch needs to match your deployment
+In the clone line, replace the url with your repository and the branch name with your desired source branch. (note that this branch needs to match your deployment script and installer code

-## Optional Step - compile installers
+## Optional Step - compile installers (Only needs to be done once after you change the installer files)
-If you customized the installer, you need to rebuild the binaries and check them in. replace <branch_name> with the name of your branch. this should be the same branch you have configured in the scripts.
+If you customized the installer, you need to rebuild the binaries and check them in.
+Replace <branch_name> with the name of your branch. this should be the same branch you have configured in the scripts.
 `cd /data/openpilot_source
 git checkout <branch_name>
 git fetch